microsoft/vscode-recipes/Terraform/README.md

 {
     "terraform": {
         "azurerm": {
-            // your target tenant id
             "tenant_id": "",
-            // your target subscription id
             "subscription_id": "",
             "location": "eastus",
             "backend": {
-                // name of the Storage Account
                 "storage_account": "sttrfrmrecipe",
-                // name of the resource group where the Storage Account should be created "resource_group": "rg-trfrm-recipe",
-                // name of the Blob Container within the Blob Storage Account "container": "infrax",
-                // name of the Blob used to retrieve/store Terraform's State file "key": "infrax.tfstate"
+                "resource_group": "rg-trfrm-recipe",
+                "container": "infrax",
+                "key": "infrax.tfstate"
             }
         }